tarantool/doc/doc/book/replication/index.rst

 This request can be performed at any time -- :ref:`replication_source <cfg_replication-replication_source>` is a dynamic parameter.

-In this configuration, both servers are "masters" and both servers are "replicas".
-Henceforth every change that happens on either server will be visible on the other.
-The failover benefit is still present, and the load-balancing benefit is enhanced (because clients can connect to either server for data-change requests as well as select requests).
+In this configuration, both instances are "masters" and both instances are "replicas".
+Henceforth every change that happens on either instance will be visible on the other.
+The failover benefit is still present, and the load-balancing benefit is enhanced (because clients can connect to either instance for data-change requests as well as select requests).

-If two operations for the same tuple take place "concurrently" (which can involve a long interval because replication is asynchronous), and one of the operations is ``delete`` or ``replace``, there is a possibility that servers will end up with different contents.
+If two operations for the same tuple take place "concurrently" (which can involve a long interval because replication is asynchronous), and one of the operations is ``delete`` or ``replace``, there is a possibility that instances will end up with different contents.

 =====================================================================
 All the "What If?" questions